RunestoneInteractive/RunestoneServer/README.rst

 #.
 Install python.

-   First, make sure you have Python 2.7 installed.
-Web2py has not yet been ported to Python3.
-Even if you don't care about the web2py part of the install, the version of paverutils on pypi is still a Python 2.x package, although the development version is now at 3.x.
+   First, make sure you have Python installed.
+Web2py has  been ported to Python3, but we have not finished all of our Python 3 testing yet.
+If you are a developer feel free to jump in with Python 3.

 #.
 Install and make a Python virtualenv